 Find out what course you actually want to do

 Some transfers will be easier than others, like if you are swapping from history to English, no problem.
 But you need to work out what course you actually want to be doing to get yourself on the right path.
-It’s important to know that you 100% will not fall back in love with the course you are studying and that another course is 100% the oath you want to undertake.
-So do you research, chat to other students within your course and find the course that is right for you.
+It’s important to know that you 100% will not fall back in love with the course you are currently studying and that another course is 100% the path you want to undertake.
+So do you research, chat to other students in your course and find the course that is right for you.

 Find your passion again, there is a reason why you started